josemrodriguezf/josemrodriguezf.github.io/index.md

 ### <b><i class="fas fa-hiking"></i> Other interests and hobbies:<b>

-- I love hiking and running
+- Hiking and running
-- We can talk about our favorite coffee <i class="fas fa-coffee"></i>
+- Looking for the best cup of coffee <i class="fas fa-coffee"></i>
 - I love dogs!
+- i have two planted shrimptanks
 - In my free time I like to read novels